Policy

 Human rights due diligence initiatives

 With regard to its suppliers, the Panasonic Group performs risk mapping based on the risk indicators of international organizations and the impact the risks would have on business.
-In fiscal 2024, we began on-site CSR audits of our suppliers that we have identified as “high risk” in cooperation with an external organization, which include items related to human rights, labour, health and safety.
-During that fiscal year, we also conducted on-site CSR audits of 12 suppliers.
+We began on-site CSR audits with regard to our suppliers that we have identified as “high risk” in cooperation with an external organization, which include items related to human rights, labour, health and safety, since fiscal 2024.
+We are conducting and ongoing these audits our company only since fiscal 2025.
+During the fiscal year, we also conducted on-site CSR audits of 40 suppliers in Japan and overseas.
 Going forward, we will promote human rights due diligence, including the identification and countermeasures of supply chain risks, by conducting on-site CSR audits.

 Details of initiatives